DEVSENSE/phptools-docs/docs/vs/Project/laravel.md

 https://laravel.com/docs/9.x/eloquent#local-scopes

-> This feature is currently not supported out of the box.
-Use the ide-helper to workaround.
+> This feature is currently in a preview version.

 ## Code Analysis